gitkrishna15/OS-Lift-and-Shift/README.md

 Performing all above steps will result with your server in Cloud.

+What happens at time of boot in cloud as part of OS_lift_shift_prep.sh script?
+It takes care of all below steps:

+Create an OPC user ( for future enhancement )

+Disbale Firewall for the time the process in running

+Make changes to Network components which would help in bringing the system up in Cloud Infrastrucure

+Backup all files affected in the process for easy rollback

 We are working to test the same on Other Operating System Versions and incorporate more options in future.
 This is a test case which resulted sucessfully for us, please feel free to test it out but with care.